virantha/tt10-enigma/docs/info.md

 | Frequency| 35MHz |

 ### Operation
-When this Enigma machine is ready, it will accept 8-bits of input data (command plus data) at the clk edge.
+The Enigma is designed to accept an 8-bit input (command plus data) at the clk edge.
 The internal state machine then takes a varying number of clk cycles to respond, raising the "Ready" signal when it's ready to accept the next command.
 If the command generates an output, the raw